About this listing

 Most importantly, do not harm or harass the wildlife or tamper in any way with their respective nests or burrows.
 We will explain to you what to do if you encounter specific animals (roadrunner, cactus wren, desert tortoise, coyote, snakes, etc) while you are here.
 We all live here together.
 It's easy to do.

 We are creative types who left Los Angeles in 2010 seeking a richer, more serene lifestyle inside nature.
 Stephanie is an architect, Jay is founder/editor of Arthur Magazine.
-We live in Joshua Tree full-time and rent out our two nearby homesteader cabins.
+We live in Joshua Tree full-time and rent out our three restored homestead cabins (with a fourth on the way).
 We're active in the local community and we also maintain ties to friends and colleagues in LA and beyond.
 We're excited to meet you and we offer you a warm welcome.